Skip to content

 Medical Expenses: Compensation for past, ongoing, and future medical treatment, rehabilitation, and assistive devices related to your disability.

-Lost Wages and Loss of Earning Capacity: Compensation for income lost due to your inability to work after the accident and any reduced earning capacity resulting from your disability.
+Lost Wages and Loss of Earning Capacity: If you lost your job after a car accident, compensation for income lost due to your inability to work or any reduced earning capacity resulting from your disability.

 Pain and Suffering: Compensation for the physical pain and emotional distress caused by your injuries and disability.